Statistical Emulations of Human Operational Motions in Industrial Environments: Experiment Results and Evaluation

-{\bf Data Description and PreProcessing}: The human motion sequence data used in this study is collected in an industrial setting.
-Each motion sequence records a worker performing a task over time at their workstation.
-The dataset includes five motion classes, with 60 sequences for each class, {\it i.e.}, 300 total motion sequences.
-The skeletons have $n=21$ landmarks each, so $\alpha(t)$ has $3\times(21-1)=60$ dimensions at each $t$.
-The sequences are sampled at $T=1000$ time points.
-However, some activities are limited to subtle movements and minor shape changes over long periods.
-Hence, we down-sampled the sequences to $301$ time points to help reduce redundancy and bring down the computational cost.
-These sequences were temporally aligned using pre-processing described in Sec.~\ref{subsec3-2}.
+Following Sec.~\ref{subsec3-2}, the motion data are transformed to the posture space (thus, become invariant to locations, body size, and body ratio), followed by a temporal alignment.

-{\bf Choosing PCA Dimensions}: We choose $d_1$ and $d_2$ for spatial and temporal PCAs using two criteria: (1) reconstruction error $e_{\mathcal{A}}$, and (2) two-sample test between the original and the reconstructed sequences.
-Fig.~\ref{fig:5-2} (left) shows a plot of $e_{\mathcal{A}}$ versus $d_2$ (for $d_1=5,\ 10$), and middle shows a mesh plot of reconstruction error over $d_1$ and $d_2$.
+We choose $d_1$, $d_2$ for spatial, temporal PCAs using two criteria: (1) reconstruction error $e_{\mathcal{A}}$, and (2) a two-sample test between the original and the reconstructed sequences.
+Fig.~\ref{fig:5-2} shows the PCA result of the first motion class of the Worker Motion.
+Fig.~\ref{fig:5-2}(a) shows a plot of $e_{\mathcal{A}}$ versus $d_2$ (for $d_1=5,\ 10$), and Fig.~\ref{fig:5-2}(b) shows a mesh plot of reconstruction error versus $d_1$ and $d_2$.
 Increasing $d_1$ seems more effective in terms of reducing the reconstruction error.
-Hence, we chose $d_1=10$.
-Then, we perform a two-sample test between the original and the reconstructed sequences to confirm that these two sets of sequences are from the same distribution.
-The right panel shows the $p$-values of the two-sample test versus $d_2$ values, with chosen $d_2=30$.
+Hence, we chose $d_1=10$ and perform a two-sample test between the original and the reconstructed sequences.
+Fig.~\ref{fig:5-2}(c) shows the $p$-values of the two-sample test versus $d_2$ values, with chosen $d_2=30$.
+Similar results were obtained for other motion classes using $d_1 = 10$, $d_2=30$.